-Security expert and Information Security magazine columnist goes one-on-one with Alex Hutton, director of operations and technology risk for a Fortune 250 financial institution and formerly with
+Security expert and Information Security magazine columnist goes one-on-one with Alex Hutton, director of operations and technology risk for a Fortune 250 financial institution and formerly with the Verizon Business RISK Team.

 Marcus: I find that 99 percent of the people who want to talk about metrics seem to be looking for metrics as a way of understanding what's going on around them, when it seems to me that information security metrics are a way of tracking something that you already understand.
 What's your experience with that?
 Do you get people coming to you for some catch-all metric?
 Why is this problem so hard?